mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-colors.md

 The `Colors` object implements the `INamedColors` interface and thus contains properties named after the standard Web colors.
 The property values are set to the numeric representation of the corresponding color (in the form 0xRRGGBB).
 The object's properties can be used anywhere the color value is expected and the effect is identical to using the corresponding color name.

-Since the properties of the `Colors` object are numbers, they can be used in any mathematical operations - some thing that cannot be done with color names.
+Since the properties of the `Colors` object are numbers, they can be used in any mathematical operations - something that cannot be done with color names.

 **Example.**